MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/teams-developer-portal.md

 ### Usage by platform and OS

-This chart shows your app(s) active usage across various endpoints – Windows, Mac, iOS, Android, and Web.
+This chart shows your apps active usage across various endpoints, such as Windows, Mac, iOS, Android, and Web.
 The same user/tenant can use an app on multiple endpoints.

  :::image type="content" source="../../assets/images/tdp/usage-by-platform-OS.png" alt-text="Platform":::